vibe-coding

 Vibe Coding's Real Power Might Not Be Speed — It's Cutting Out the Middlemen

-SemiAnalysis argues that Vibe Coding's real adoption driver isn't just faster code — it's eliminating the long telephone game between domain experts and implementation.
-But if you don't know what you want, the LLM will happily build the wrong thing at warp speed, and production still needs real engineers.
+SemiAnalysis argues Vibe Coding's adoption driver is not just faster code, but removing the telephone game between domain experts and implementation.
+The catch: unclear intent still produces the wrong thing at warp speed.

 Programming is Becoming Unrecognizable: Karpathy Says December 2025 Was the Turning Point